a. Admiral Frank Bowman Scholar Program Applicants

 Research Project Course

-The Bowman Scholar Program requirement for the project course is met via a one-semester research course (a XX495 or a XX496 course) or via appointment as a Trident Scholar.
+The Bowman Scholar Program requirement for the project course is met via a one-semester research course (a XX495 or XX496 course, or honors equivalent) or via appointment as a Trident Scholar.
 Midshipman applicants to the Bowman Scholar Program must consult with a prospective faculty adviser in planning their research-based projects and in preparing their applications.

 NOTE: Design courses and/or capstone courses may not be substituted for the required research course.
 Two-semester research courses are encouraged, but not required.